 Today Ms. Marshall is a Certified Dunham Technique Instructor, and serves as a board member of the Katherine Dunham Certification Board.
-She has taught and continues to teach worldwide, including Debbie Allen Dance Academy, Los Angeles County High School of the Arts (LACHSA,) Dance Dimensions, Lula Washington Dance Theater, Occidental College, LMU, UCI, Dallas Black Dance Theater, Cleo Parker Robinson Dance, Dance Excellence, USC, LACHSA and conducts Arts residencies in LAUSD, Hawthorne School District and Wiseburn School District schools as programs director with Dream a World Education, as well as conducting residencies in colleges all over the U.S.A.
-Besides Dunham Technique, Anindo teaches – Africa Jazz and Modern.
+She has taught and continues to teach all worldwide, including Debbie Allen Dance Academy, Los Angeles County High School of the Arts (LACHSA,) Dance Dimensions, Lula Washington Dance Theater, Occidental College, LMU, UCI, USC , CSULA and conducts Dunham Technique residencies in LAUSD schools as part of the Arts Community Partnership Network.
+Also conducting residencies in colleges all over the US.

 Anindo is also an accomplished musician, percussionist and a dance teacher of African dance from East, South, Central and West Africa..
-She has studied with the world's finest percussionists, Babatude Olatunji, Mamadi Keita, Mor Thiam, Lamin Dido Camara, Karamba Diabate to mention a few.
+She has studied with the world’s finest percussionists, Babatude Olatunji, Mamadi Keita, Mor Thiam, Lamin Dido Camara, Karamba Diabate to mention a few.
 Her study of African rhythms made her continue studying West African dance as well under the umbrella of such teachers as Kimoko Samo (formerly artistic director of Les Ballet African of Guinea W. Africa), Marie Basse and countless other great African dance teachers.
 Teaching music in Montrose, California, running the school choir band and flag team.
 She teaches percussion from Africa and Latin America and private vocal and piano classes to children.